 “Substantially gainful employment” is defined as “employment at which non-disabled individuals earn their livelihood with earnings comparable to the particular occupation in the community where the veteran resides.”

-Money earned by participating in the Veterans Health Administration’s (VHA’s) Compensated Work Therapy (CWT) Program is not counted as income for IU purposes.
+Vets in sheltered work environments—such as those employed by family businesses or self-employed—may earn more than marginal employment income and still be considered for IU.
+In addition, money earned by participating in the Veterans Health Administration’s (VHA’s) Compensated Work Therapy (CWT) Program is not counted as income for IU purposes.

 A vet who has a 100% disability rating according to the VA rating schedule is permitted to maintain substantially gainful employment, but an IU benefit recipient is not.

-TDIU Attorney: Eligibility Requirments for VA Benefits
+TDIU Attorney: Eligibility Requirements for VA Benefits

-- Employment and work history for five years prior to the date on which the veteran became too disabled to work, as well as for any work performed after this date.
+- Employment and work history for five years prior to the date on which the veteran became too disabled to work, as well as for any work performed after this date

 If the IU benefit is granted, the vet must complete a VA employment questionnaire each year until the age of 69 to affirm that he or she remains incapable of maintaining substantially gainful employment.